-Children notice when there is anxiety in the family.
+Children notice when there is stress in the family.
 All children try to create an understanding of the world based on their abilities.
-If you talk to the sibling of the sick child, are sensitive to their questions, and spontaneously provide important information at their level, you help them understand their world.
-If you do not speak to them, there is a great risk that their understanding of the world will be incorrect.
+If you talk to the sibling of a sick child, are sensitive to their questions, and provide important information at their level, you help them understand their world.
+If you do not speak to them, there is a great risk that their understanding of the world will be jaded.
 The child, with their limited experience, will try to piece fragments of information on their own.

-If you find it difficult to know how to talk to the sibling of the sick child, feel free to ask for help at the medical center.
+If you find it difficult to know how to talk to the sibling of a sick child, feel free to ask for help at a medical center.
 Both pediatricians, pediatric nurses, counselors and psychologists are good at this.
 In pediatric cancer wards and pediatric hospices in Sweden, there are sibling supporters who are available to help.

 Siblings of sick children need free time with their parents

 Even if a sick sibling changes the everyday life of the whole family, it is important to continue living a healthy life and let that take up as much space as possible.
 Especially for the healthy sibling.
-Continue to attend your classes, your leisure activities and meeting friends becomes more important than ever.
+Continue to attend your classes and your leisure activities.
+Meeting with friends becomes more important than ever.

 Should siblings of sick children be at the hospital?

-Absolutely.
-Siblings of sick children must know where the sick sibling is, and feel welcome in the hospital.
+Absolutely!
+Siblings of sick children must know where the sick sibling is, and feel welcome at the hospital.
 The hospital can also be the only place where siblings can meet if the sick sibling has to stay inside for a very long time.

 In pediatric cancer wards and the children’s hospice Lilla Erstagården in Sweden, there are sibling supporters available to help.
 They are paid for by the child cancer fund which is why they are not available in other wards.